jokijen/algolabra/documents/IMPLEMENTATION.md

 ## Deficiencies and improvement ideas

-Currently the program is incomplete.
-The application works in most cases, but has some known bugs that are outlined below.
-The user interface is not very clean visually and will be improved.
-The input validator requires improvements to fix the bugs and refactoring to make it cleaner and more modular.
+The user interface could be visually clearer and will be improved.

 ### Bugs

-- min/max does not function correctly when the arguments are functions.
-I need to add extra brackets around both arguments in the InputValidator
+There are no identified bugs currently.

 ### Future improvement